LSPosed/MagiskOnWSALocal/README.md

 1. Star (if you like)
 1. Clone the repo to local
 1. Run `scripts/run.sh`
-1. Select the version of Magisk and select the [OpenGApps variant](https://github.com/opengapps/opengapps/wiki#variants) you like, select the root solution (none means no root), select WSA version and its architecture (mostly x64)
+1. Select the version of Magisk and select the [OpenGApps variant](https://github.com/opengapps/opengapps/wiki#variants) you like, select the root solution (none means no root), select the WSA version and its architecture (mostly x64)
-1. Wait for the script to complete and the artifact will in `output` folder
+1. Wait for the script to complete and the artifact will be in the `output` folder

-1. Move the artifact to a places you like
+1. Move the artifact to a place you like
 1. Right-click `Install.ps1` and select `Run with PowerShell`
-    - If you previously have a MagiskOnWSA installation, it will automatically uninstall the previous while **preserving all userdata** and install the new one, so don't worry about your data.
+    - If you previously have a MagiskOnWSA installation, it will automatically uninstall the previous one while **preserving all user data** and install the new one, so don't worry about your data.
     - If you have an official WSA installation, you should uninstall it first.
 (In case you want to preserve your data, you can backup `%LOCALAPPDATA%\Packages\MicrosoftCorporationII.WindowsSubsystemForAndroid_8wekyb3d8bbwe\LocalCache\userdata.vhdx` before uninstallation and restore it after installation.)
-(If you want to restore the icons to start menu, please install and use [WSAHelper](https://github.com/LSPosed/WSAHelper/releases/latest).)
+(If you want to restore the icons to the start menu, please install and use [WSAHelper](https://github.com/LSPosed/WSAHelper/releases/latest).)
     - If the popup windows disappear **without asking administrative permission** and WSA is not installed successfully, you should manually run `Install.ps1` as administrator:
         1. Press `Win+x` and select `Windows Terminal (Admin)`
         2. Input `cd "{X:\path\to\your\extracted\folder}"` and press `enter`, and remember to replace `{X:\path\to\your\extracted\folder}` including the `{}`, for example `cd "D:\wsa"`